The story of the SEE Protocol for Self-Hypnosis

 The evidence has documented challenges associated with silence meditation and that prompted us to design a protocol – named the SEE Protocol.
 If you wish to learn more about the Module 1 – the Journey Within, you can click HERE.
 For entire syllabus of the Regression Therapy & Life Coaching Certification, you can click HERE.

 The abstract of the research paper is captured below.
-Very soon, when the article is published, the link to the full article will be available:
+Full article is available via following link:

 Comparative Study of the Impact of Active Meditation Protocol and Silence Meditation on Heart Rate Variability and Mood in Women